 Privacy Notice to All

-Whether you are a customer, prospective customer, business partner, job applicant, a visitor to a Pacific Life office, or an attendee at a Pacific Life hosted or sponsored event, you have entrusted us to safeguard your personal information.
+Whether you are a customer, prospective customer, or have another relationship with Pacific Life, you have entrusted us to safeguard your personal information.
 We are providing this privacy notice to assist you in understanding the types of personal information we collect, where we receive it, how we use it, and how we protect the privacy of the personal information shared with us.

 Where Do We Get Personal Information, Why Do We Collect It, and What Do We Collect?